pratik1105/oldwebsite/_posts/2017-02-06-Famous-Quotes-by-me.markdown

 In case of hindi quotes, I try to provide english translations for the same.

-Right now it has a sole entry.
 Let's hope this list expands in the future.

 <h3>Quote number 1</h3>

 > "Sabse zada effort lagta hai effort lgaane me"

 Translation : The hardest part of any task is to put in the hardwork.

+<h3>Quote number 2</h3>

+> "I believe we could be a lot of superlatives if only we relent on our pursuit of being the best."